ObsidianLabs/eth-studio-docs/source/install/install-depend.md

 ### Install Dependencies

-Using Ethereum Studio requires several dependencies including Docker, Ethereum Node and Ethereum Truffle.
+Using Ethereum Studio requires several dependencies including **Docker**, **Ethereum Node** and **Ethereum Truffle**.
 All three docker files are needed if one wants to run Ehereum Studio.
 The moudles are installed in docker client like this:

 ![install-depend-1](install-depend-1.png)